EducationalTestingService/factor_analyzer/doc/index.rst

 variable and the latent factors.

-Confirmatory factor analysis (CFA), a closely associated technique, is used to test an a priori hypothesis about latent relationships among sets of observed variables.
+Confirmatory factor analysis (CFA), a closely associated technique, is used to test a priori hypothesis about latent relationships among sets of observed variables.
 In CFA, the researcher specifies the expected pattern of factor loadings (and possibly other constraints), and fits a model according to this specification.